readthedocs/blog/embed-api-v3.rst

 The :ref:`reference documentation <api/v3:embed>`
 includes more detail about the parameters and return values of the API.

-Some big projects already using it include `Tweepy <https://docs.tweepy.org/>`_, a Python client for Twitter, and `Scrapy <https://docs.scrapy.org/>`_, a framework for crawling websites.

 Try it out!
 -----------